BrownSpaceEngineering/PVDXosV2/README.md

 1. Install and open [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio).
    > **Note:** Microchip Studio only supports Windows, so you might have to use a friend's computer for this, or in the worst case, install a Windows VM.
-2. Connect your M4 Grand Central _and_ J-Link to your computer via USB (and make sure they're connected to each other).
+2. Connect your M4 Grand Central and J-Link to your computer via USB (and make sure they're connected to each other).
 3. In Microchip Studio, go to `Tools > Device Programming`.
    - In the dialog that opens, select `Tool > J-Link`, `Device > ATSAMD51P20`, and `Interface > SWD`.
 Click `Apply`.
    - Click `Read`.
-The empty fields for `Device Signature` and `Target Voltage` will populate.
+The empty fields for _'Device Signature'_ and _'Target Voltage'_ will populate.
-4. In the `Device Programming` window, select `Fuses`.
+4. In the same 'Device Programming' window, select `Fuses`.
    - Change the value of `USER_WORD_0.NVMCTRL_BOOTPROT` to `0x0F` or `0 kbytes` (whichever shows up).
    - At the bottom of the window, click `Program` and then `Verify` to make sure the fuse has been set correctly.

 That should be it.
-The J-Link GDB Server should now work as expected after running `make connect`.
+The J-Link GDB Server should now work as expected.
 Congrats on setting up your brand-new devboard!

 ---